biscuit-auth/biscuit-wasm/README.md

 *see the example code in examples/node*

+The `node` executable must be started with the [`--experimental-wasm-modules` flag](https://nodejs.org/api/esm.html#wasm-modules).

+#### Node 16-18

-Due to some wasm side dependencies, to work in Node, biscuit-wasm requires that this be added to the application:
+Due to some wasm-side dependencies, to work in Node, biscuit-wasm requires that this be added to the application:

 ```javascript
 import { webcrypto } from 'node:crypto'
 globalThis.crypto = webcrypto
 ```

-The `node` executable must also be started with the [`--experimental-wasm-modules` flag](https://nodejs.org/api/esm.html#wasm-modules).
+This is no longer necessary starting with node 19.

 ### In browser